espnet/espnet/doc/installation.md

 $ make KALDI=<kaldi-root> CONDA_ENV_NAME=<name>
 ```

-#### B.) create environment in existing anaconda/ change the installation path of anaconda
+#### Option B) create environment in existing anaconda/change the installation path of anaconda

 If you already have anaconda and you'll create an environment of ESPnet.